iegomez/lds/README.md

 It has a simple but complete GUI built with [imgui-go](https://github.com/inkyblackness/imgui-go) and OpenGL 3.2, that allows to configure everything that's needed, such as MQTT broker and credentials, device keys, LoRaWAN version, message marshaling method, data payload, etc.

-**Important**: This is a work in progress.
-LoRaWAN 1.1 downlinks are broken right now (need to fix MIC validation, only works when disabling frame counter validation), there may be other bugs too, the `cli` mode needs to be rewritten, etc.
+**Important**: This is a work in progress: the `cli` mode needs to be rewritten (it doesn't work right now) and there may be bugs in the `gui` version.
+Please report any by filing and issue.

 ![](images/new-gui.png?raw=true)